XLin0mu/SimpleCircuit.jl/README.md

 # SimpleCircuit.jl
 Circuit implement in julia, both Analog/Electronic.

-This repository is not completed at all, and was designed for describing circuit in a easy-understanding code view even like schematic.
+**This repository is not completed at all!**

+Which was designed for describing circuit in a easy-understanding code view even like schematic.

 The goal of this repository is to create an more convenient way to describe a circuit.